mckenzielee/Qi-Docs/docs/indexes.rst

 Simple Indexes
 --------------

-When working in .NET, use the QiTypeBuilder together with either the ``OSIsoft.Qi.QiMemberAttribute`` or the ``System.ComponentModel.DataAnnotations.KeyAttribute`` to identify the Property that defines the simple Key.
+When working in .NET, use the SdsTypeBuilder together with either the ``OSIsoft.Sds.SdsMemberAttribute`` or the ``System.ComponentModel.DataAnnotations.KeyAttribute`` to identify the Property that defines the simple Key.
-The ``QiMemberAttribute`` is preferred.
-Using QiTypeBuilder eliminates potential errors that might occur when working with QiTypes manually.
+The ``SdsMemberAttribute`` is preferred.
+Using SdsTypeBuilder eliminates potential errors that might occur when working with SdsTypes manually.

 ::